 Am I depleting my store of eggs by undergoing an ART cycle?

 A woman is born with a full complement of eggs.

 There are far more eggs than will ever be used during a normal lifetime and ART procedures have no measurable “lowering” effects.

-Can I exercise while I’m undergoing IVF treatment?
+Can I exercise while I’m undergoing IVF treatment in Mumbai?

 But, you should refrain from high-impact exercise and choose workouts such as walking, swimming, yoga or cycling.

 How is Pre IVF treatment Evaluation at our IVF centre in Mumbai done?

 For Female Partners.
 A transvaginal sonography is done to assess the ovarian reserve (how many follicles of 2-3 mm size on day 2/3 of cycle), endometrial thickness, subendometrial blood flow, to look for any other abnormalities that may be present like fibroid in the uterus, uterine septum uterine polyp adhesions.
 Hormonal tests like serum FSH, LH, TSH, Prolactin and AMH.
 Infectious disease tests like HBsAg, HCV, HIV A hysteroscopy if required

 In most centers pre IVF hysteroscopy is a norm.
 But at Ankoor fertility clinic, we do not advise hysteroscopy as a routine to all IVF / ICSI patients.
 We do a thorough evaluation of the endometrium and it’s receptivity using Trans vaginal ultrasonographies (TVS) and Doppler studies.
 During these USGs we look for the endometrial thickness, echotexture, volume and blood flow.
 If there is any abnormality in these studies, only then a hysteroscopy is advised.